flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 Homologous to Nintendo's good relationship with IBM, the company also maintained a unique partnership they started all the way back with the Nintendo 64.

-Artx was the group known for designing the [Reality Coprocessor](nintendo-64#graphics) (then as part of Silicon Graphics) which then went on to invent [Flipper](gamecube#graphics), the GameCube's unique SoC that houses its signature graphics processor.
+ArtX was the group known for designing the [Reality Coprocessor](nintendo-64#graphics) (then as part of Silicon Graphics) which then went on to invent [Flipper](gamecube#graphics), the GameCube's unique SoC that houses its signature graphics processor.
 Years later, after being acquired by 'ATI', they supplied [Hollywood](wii#graphics) for the Wii, from which we find a sped-up version of Flipper's GPU.
 But most importantly and around the same time, ATI had been working on a cutting-edge invention for Microsoft.
 The result was [Xenos](xbox-360#graphics) and [its new shader model](xbox-360#a-new-foundation-on-the-way) for the masses.

 Years after the release of the Xbox 360, ATI got acquired by a silicon company named 'AMD', which brings us to explain a bit of AMD history...